Porter Sculpture Park: Art

-Art: Many of his sculptures are large and most of the early pieces are made from junk/found metal, including the bumper of an old family car, an antique water heater from the local dump, and pieces of old farm machinery.
-He has written and displays poetry that accompany many of the sculptures.
-The sculptures are majestic, whimsical, thought provoking, and readily display the influences of the South Dakota prairies he grew up on.
+Many of his sculptures are large, and most of the early pieces are made from junk/found metal, including the bumper of an old family car, an antique water heater from the local dump, and pieces of old farm machinery.

+Poetry written by Porter accompanies many of the sculptures.
+The sculptures are majestic, whimsical, thought-provoking, and readily display the influences of the South Dakota prairies Porter grew up on.
 They reflect his quick wit, humor, and diverse influences.

+Sculpture park

-Sculpture Park: Wayne Porter opened the park in the fall of 2000.
-He had been ranching and creating sculptures for several years and the art piled up outside of his Dad's blacksmith shop.
-Over time, cars and buses would come off the highway that runs through the small town of St. Lawrence, SD (pop.
-200)to see his sculptures and want to pay him.
-He realized that sheep ranching is really hard work and he could make a living doing what he loved.
-He looked for land near Interstate 90 to have better access for tourists and was able to move his sculptures to the current location and open Porter Sculpture Park.
+Wayne Porter opened the park in the fall of 2000.
+He had been ranching and creating sculptures for several years, and the art piled up outside of his Dad's blacksmith shop.

+Over time, cars and buses would come off the highway that runs through the small town of St. Lawrence, South Dakota (pop.
+200) to see his sculptures and want to pay him.
+Porter opted to discontinue sheep ranching in favor of working on the sculpture gallery.

+Porter sought land near Interstate 90 to make his sculptures more accessible to tourists and was able to move his sculptures to the current location and open Porter Sculpture Park.
 The artist continues to make new art in the blacksmith shop where he learned to weld during the offseason and moves the sculptures to the park when they are finished.

+Prairie

-Prairie: Wayne has been working to restore the prairie to a native South Dakota tall grass prairie.
+Porter has been working to restore the prairie to a native South Dakota tallgrass prairie.
 His farmer friend's cows are in the park in the spring before the park opens to give birth to their calves and eat the grass.
 Healthy prairies require this or an annual burn.

 It took a few years to see native flowers and grasses returning, and the restoration continues to be a work in progress.

+Book

-A book about Wayne Porter's life, art, processes, inspiration and business planning was published in 2025: "The Power of the Bull: Inside the Head of Sculptor Wayne Porter" by Sue Speck.
+A book about Wayne Porter's life, art, processes, inspiration and business planning was published in 2025: The Power of the Bull: Inside the Head of Sculptor Wayne Porter by Sue Speck.